silvercircle/silvercircle.github.io/_posts/2017-10-26-cygwin-zsh-delete-home-end-keys.md

 {% include post_header.html %}
 {% include defs.md %}

-Under certain configurations, the Home, End and Delete keys will insert arbitrary characters (in most cases, the tilde symbol) when using the popular ZSH under Cygwin.
+Under certain configurations, the *Home*, *End* and *Delete* keys will insert arbitrary characters (in most cases, the tilde symbol) when using the popular ZSH under Cygwin.
 The issue is caused by a wrong or missing keyboard configuration and easy to fix by adding a few lines to the `.zshrc.` {:dc}